mseminatore/ann/README.md

 aware partitioning algorithms to accelerate the various vector and matrix operations used with ML training and inference.

+> Note: For all but the largest networks, inference using a pre-trained model is very fast
+> even without the use of BLAS libraries.
+The BLAS libraries are most helpful for processing
+> the huge amounts of data involved in training a network.

 The code is regularly tested against [OpenBLAS](https://openblas.net) on multiple platforms.
 Though not yet tested, the
 [Intel MKL library](https://www.intel.com/content/www/us/en/developer/tools/oneapi/onemkl.html) should also work with appropriate build setup.